flexera-public/rsc/README.md

 rsc - A generic RightScale API client
 ==========================================
 rsc provides both a go package and command line tool for interacting with various RightScale APIs.
-Only API 1.5 is supported at this time.
+Both API 1.5 and API 1.6 are supported at this time.

 Command Line Tool
 -----------------